Table 6.7-2. Diagnostic categories in cytology of the thyroid gland based on the 2023 Bethesda system

 Any diagnosis possible

-Repeated FNB with US guidance, usually in 3-12 months, depending on risk; in case of clinical suspicion of anaplastic cancer, further diagnostics must be continued immediately
+Repeated FNB with US guidance at any time, depending on risk; in case of clinical suspicion of anaplastic cancer, further diagnostics must be continued immediately

 Indications for surgery depend on clinical risk of malignancy; nondiagnostic biopsy likely in patients with cysts or thyroiditis